JAVASCRIPT ANIMATION

 }

-To get repetitive movement, the window.setInterval() method can be used.
-This method takes a function and a time interval as parameters. setInterval waits for the time period and calls the function, then waits for the time interval and calls the function again and so on until the timer is cancelled.
+To get repetitive movement, the window.setTimeout method can be used.
+This method takes a reference to a function and a time delay (in milliseconds) as parameters. setTimeout waits for the delay time and calls the function.
+The drawing having been done, the setTimout can be called again and so on.

 In this example the stepBall2() function is called every 100msec.
-The global variable n2 stores the number of steps the ball has taken along its animation path.
-The function stepBall2() calculates the new values of left and top coordinates of the ball for the current step number, and then calls moveBall2() to actually make the ball move.
-The step number, n2 is incremented ready for the next call to stepBall() by the setInterval timer.
+The global variable s stores the number of steps the ball has taken along its animation path.
+The function stepBall2() calculates the new values for the left and top coordinates of the ball for the current step number, and then calls moveBall2() to actually make the image of the ball move.
+The step number, s is incremented ready for the next call to stepBall() by the setInterval timer.
 Finally a check is made to stop and reset the animation after 13 steps.

 {